-ST. MICHAEL CHURCH at Scranton and Clark was built 18891892 and was considered the finest church in Cleveland for many years.
-The congregation was founded as a mission of St. Mary's Church in 1881 to serve the increasing number of German immigrants in the area.
+ST. MICHAEL CHURCH at Scranton and Clark was built from 1889-1892 and was considered the finest church in Cleveland for many years.
+The congregation was founded as a mission of St. Mary's Church in 1881 to serve the increasing number of GERMAN immigrants in the area.
 Fr.
+JOSEPH M. KOUDELKA was the founding pastor.
+A frame school was built that same year and the first mass was said in that building.
+A combined school and church was constructed in 1883.

 Sheehan, Rev. Thomas W. The Story of St. Michael Church (1975).